Chain Reaction (game show): USA/Global

 The second version of Chain Reaction premiered in 1986, airing on the Global Television Network in Canada and the USA Network in the United States.
 Blake Emmons hosted the show for a few weeks before being replaced by Geoff Edwards (although USA started the season by airing several weeks of Edwards episodes, then showing Emmons' reign, Edwards has had experience having hosted two weeks of the NBC version, subbing for then-regular host Bill Cullen).
 Rod Charlebois served as co-host/announcer, who presented the "home game" for the viewing audience (Emmons presented the home game by himself during his time as host).
 Charlebois was a local radio and television personality at CFCF radio and CFCF-TV in Montreal, Quebec, Canada, where the USA version was taped.
 Charlebois was given an on-air role for most of the show's run, due to Cancon laws which required American shows taping in Canada to feature at least one Canadian personality on-air.
 Global aired reruns of this version through the mid-1990s, while Game Show Network aired reruns for a brief period in late 1997.

+What was originated of the version was originally developed in early 1983 when Bob Stewart Productions entered into a partnership with Dick Clark Productions (a production company owned by the host of Pyramid, Dick Clark) and Syndicast Services to develop a 90-minute game show block consisting of revivals of old Stewart properties Eye Guess, Three on a Match and Chain Reaction, and attempted to delay to 1984-1985, but none of which got into the ground with Geoff Edwards intended to host the version.

 Reruns of neither this version nor the NBC version have aired since the premiere of Dylan Lane's first version in 2006.